molgenis/hadoop-pipeline/README.md

 ## Preperations
 Before using the tool, be sure that the following has been done:

+* The required executable `.jar` files are created.
-* A `.tar.gz` archive containing the tools has been uploaded to HDFS containing the required tools (see below).
+* A `.tar.gz` archive containing the tools has been uploaded to HDFS containing the required tools.
 * The needed bwa index files are uploaded to HDFS.
 Note that these should be in the same directory and have the same prefix.
 The required files are:
 	* `<bwa_reference_file_prefix>.fasta`
 	* `<bwa_reference_file_prefix>.fasta.amb`